-The student must be enrolled during the semester that the dissertation defense takes place.
+The student must be enrolled during the semester that the dissertation defense takes place, which must occur on or before the last day of final examinations.
 The dissertation defense must be attended by all graduate-committee members.
 At the dissertation defense, the graduate committee signs the Report of Examination Results form indicating whether the student has passed or failed.
 The committee also completes the Departmental of Electrical and Computer Engineering Thesis and Disserta-tion Defense Evaluation Form.
-The Report of Examination Results form and the Departmental of Electrical and Computer Engineering Thesis and Dissertation Defense Evaluation Form must be submitted directly to the graduate program director by the major professor.
+The Report of Examination Results form and the Departmental of Electrical and Dissertation Defense Evaluation Form.
+The sign and Dissertation Defense Evaluation Form must be submitted directly to the graduate program director by the major professor.
 Students are not permitted under any circumstances to handle Report of Examination Results forms.
 The student must submit the Department of Electrical and Computer Engineering Graduation Form to the graduate program director immediately following the dissertation defense.